 Though the size of the crock pot required is determined mainly by the number of people who are going to be using it, there are other factors like the dishes you want to prepare and your general schedule.

 If you want to cook certain dishes, smaller pots simply won’t do.
 You need to have a larger one.
-If you are a busy professional and away from home most of the time, you would appreciate the feature that allows you to automatically cook your meals, a feature which smaller electronic crockpots don’t come with.
+If you are a busy professional and away from home most of the time, you would appreciate the feature that allows you to automatically cook your meals, a feature that smaller electronic crockpots don’t come with.

 The size that you end up going for has to be based on these considerations and more instead of just the number of people you are cooking for.
-We hope this article has helped you in deciding which crock pot you want to go for.
+We hope this article has helped you in deciding which crockpot you want to go for.